 1. We are currently operating a "closed waiting room" policy to protect our clients and staff.
 When you arrive, please remain in your vehicle and use your cell phone to call us at 604-463-7100.
-We will bring your pet into the hospital for an examination with the veterinarian.
-The veterinarian will then call you to discuss our recommended treatment plan.
-After your appointment, a technician will return your pet to your car and take care of any needed medications and payment.
+We will have a Veterinarian take a history on your pet and discuss any concerns.
+Then a staff member will meet you outside, to bring your pet into the hospital for an examination.
+The Veterinarian will call you to discuss our recommended treatment plan.
+After your appointment, a staff member will return your pet to you outside, and take care of any needed medications and payment.

 2. We are continuing to accept appointments for urgent or sick pets, as well as time-sensitive puppy/kitten vaccinations.
 All other services will be scheduled for a later time.
 However, if you're unsure whether your pet needs medical attention, please call us to discuss your situation.

 3. We are still OPEN with the following hours:

 Monday to Sunday: 8:00 am - 5:00 pm

 With recent operation changes, we have decided to close for lunch daily between 1:00 pm - 2:30 pm.
 This closure ensures our staff gets a much-needed break and a chance to reorganize orders, clean and catch up.
 Thank you for your understanding!

 4. If you are ordering food or medications, please allow 2-4 business days as our suppliers are dealing with increased demand and are trying to fill orders as quickly as possible.
 We will advise you as soon as your order arrives.
 When you come to pick up your order, do not enter the hospital, please call us 604-463-7100, and a staff member will bring your order outside.
 You can also use our online store and have your food delivered directly to your home.
 Our current promotion offers delivery FREE OF CHARGE.* To sign up for the Online Store, please visit our website.